Dissertation Writing - Professional PhD Help

 Regardless of the program, a student's research work is a large component of the whole dissertation writing process.
 During the research, you may contribute a piece of totally new knowledge to the field.
 At the same time, you may expand or deepen previous studies.

-Now, let's see what stages every PhD candidate is to pass when writing a dissertation.
+Now, let's see what stages every PhD candidate is to pass during the dissertation writing process.

 The Stages of a Dissertation Process